hds-sandbox/bulk_RNAseq_course/Notebooks/develop/06a_count_matrix.md

 <img src="./img/06a_count_matrix/de_norm_counts_var.png" style="display: block; margin: auto;" />

-The goal of differential expression analysis is to determine, for each gene, whether the differences in expression (counts) **between groups** is significant given the amount of variation observed **within groups** (replicates).
+Differential expression analysis is used to determine, for each gene, whether the differences in expression (counts) **between groups** is significant given the amount of variation observed **within groups** (replicates).
 To test for significance, we need an appropriate statistical model that accurately performs normalization (to account for differences in sequencing depth, etc.) and variance modeling (to account